navkar/Predictions/README.md

 * What truly makes you happy ?
 * What do you truly value in life ?
 * Are you doing any illegal or immoral activities?
+* Are you self-sufficient ?
+* Do you believe in love and compassion to all beings ?
 * Are you taking advantage of the others stolen goods in some way?
 * How can you bring more justice to your activities?
 * How can you help not only yourself, but people who have a right to feel that they've been wronged?